Kia K900 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance prices for a Kia K900 are $1,400 every 12 months for full coverage.
-Comprehensive costs around $298 a year, collision insurance costs $484, and liability insurance costs around $460.
-Liability-only coverage costs as low as $510 a year, and high-risk coverage costs around $3,024.
-Teenage drivers pay the highest rates at up to $5,268 a year.
+Average insurance rates for a Kia K900 are $1,400 a year with full coverage.
+Comprehensive costs around $298, collision insurance costs $484, and liability is estimated at $460.
+Buying just liability costs approximately $510 a year, and insurance for high-risk drivers costs around $3,024.
+16-year-old drivers receive the highest rates at up to $5,268 a year.

 Average premium for full coverage: $1,400

-Includes $500 comprehensive and collision deductibles, minimum liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all states and K900 trim levels.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and for different K900 trim levels.

 Use the form below to get customized rates for your location.